 What we need to pay attention to is the words, “if used incorrectly”.
-It is unavaoidable to follow the measures given by Google.
+It is unavoidable to follow the measures given by Google.
 Conduct a site audit with a number of tools available.
-It is vital to know which links are bad and good for your site, whether the bad links could be removed by requesting the website owners or webmasters, if there are some links which require further examination and many other factors before coming up to the disavow tool.
+It is vital to know which links are bad and good for your site, whether the bad links could be removed by requesting the website owners or webmasters if there are some links that require further examination and many other factors before coming up to the disavow tool.

 If you still feel that you could be labelled as a spammer, here is something to know.
 The search engine takes action only when some manual review is triggered or some internal threshold is reached for all those disavowed links and sites.
 It may take weeks and months.
 So, you are unlikely to be proved as a spammer immediately when you mention the links or sites to be disavowed.

 Let’s suppose that a website, very poor in quality, which is selling all those nasty things has a link to your website.
-And this website is is reported by numerous people in the Google disavow tool, resulting your website to be harmed by the next Penguin update.
+And this website is reported by numerous people in the Google disavow tool, resulting in your website being harmed by the next Penguin update.
 Yes, that’s right.
-Google is walking the extra mile and penalizing not only the spam site, but those sites as well which are linking to it.
+Google is walking the extra mile and penalizing not only the spam site but those sites as well which are linking to it.

 The major thing to do here is to protect your website from a nasty scenario like this one.
 This happens because you haven’t taken proper measures to protect your website.

 The crowdsourced spam reporting is not at all bad for search engines.
 How could it be, when all the Panda and Penguin algorithm updates are meant only to improve the user experience.
 Check out the health plan for your website, by conducting regular site and security audits.
-Remember, damamge control is far more stressful than the precautions taken before hand.
+Remember, damage control is far more stressful than the precautions taken beforehand.

-So, I hope that this makes clear that the disavow tool is neither a savior or a destroyer.
-It is in fact a simple tool which could be used only when all the other ways of removing bad links don’t work.
+So, I hope that this makes clear that the disavow tool is neither a saviour nor a destroyer.
+It is in fact a simple tool that could be used only when all the other ways of removing bad links don’t work.
 Having said that, it is recommended to use this tool smartly to save your website from the reach of the harsh Penguin update.